Hospice Outcomes & Patient Evaluation (HOPE) and Stakeholder Engagement

-Objectives of the HOPE
+Objectives of HOPE

 - Provide additional clinical data that could inform future payment refinements.

-Differences between HIS and the HOPE
+Differences between Hospice Item Set (HIS) and HOPE

-Currently CMS collects data at admission and discharge via the Hospice Item Set (HIS) that are used to calculate measures in the Hospice QRP.
-However, while HIS is a standardized mechanism for extracting medical record data, it is not a patient assessment tool because the data is not collected during a patient assessment.
-Instead, HIS focuses on whether hospices have performed care processes using data from chart abstraction.
-CMS’s goal for the HOPE is to be more comprehensive than the HIS by capturing patient and family care needs in real-time and throughout the hospice stay, with the flexibility to accommodate patients with varying clinical needs.
-The HOPE will take into consideration hospice workflow and the Medicare Conditions of Participation.
-Data in patients’ baseline status and changes in their outcomes from the HOPE will contribute to care planning and inform quality measurement for the Hospice QRP, including outcome measures, and support providers’ quality improvement efforts.
+Currently, CMS collects data at admission and discharge from hospice via the HISThese data are currently used to calculate measures in the HQRP.
+However, while the HIS is a standardized mechanism for abstracting medical record data, it is not a patient assessment tool because the HIS data are not collected during a patient assessment.
+Instead, HIS focuses on whether hospices have performed care processes using retrospective data from chart abstraction.
+CMS’ goal for HOPE is to be more comprehensive than the HIS by capturing patient and family care needs in real-time and throughout the hospice stay with the flexibility to accommodate patients with varying clinical needs.
+HOPE will take into consideration hospice workflow and the Medicare Conditions of Participation.
+Data on patients’ baseline status and changes in their outcomes collected via HOPE will contribute to care planning and inform quality measurement for the HQRP, and support providers’ quality improvement efforts.

-Process for Developing the HOPE
+Process for Developing HOPE

 The general process for the development of HOPE includes, but is not limited to, the following activities: information gathering, stakeholder engagement, and testing of HOPE.
 After the initial testing, HOPE will be revised based on test findings before moving forward to national-level testing.
 After conducting the national-level testing of HOPE, CMS will propose the tool in rulemaking and seek public comments.
 When finalized in future rulemaking, HOPE will be implemented in the Medicare Hospice Benefit to provide value to hospice providers, patients, and families.